mshifo/solid-node/README.md

 ## DRY

-(Don't Repeat Yourself) principle encourages developers to avoid duplicating code and promote code reuse.
+(Don't Repeat Yourself) principle encourages to avoid duplicating code and promote code reuse.
 When working with a Node.js project using TypeScript, here are some ways to apply the DRY principle effectively:

 1- Reusing Type Definitions: